 For checking out the Southbank and the art scene in Shoreditch though, the best of the three I stayed in has to be Motel One in Minories near Tower Hill/Aldgate.
 It cost an incredibly cheap – for London anyway – £98 a night and the room was large, clean and had everything I needed – private bathroom, huge bed, kettle, storage space (and don’t believe the reviews that say there’s nowhere to hang clothes – the clothes rail is just cleverly hidden!).
 I’d booked a double room for one person and thought it was amazing.
 Of the three hotels I tried, it’s the one I’ll definitely go back to.

 So, what’s the most interesting piece of street art you’ve spotted?
 Or, what other hidden secrets have you found in London?
-I found so many I’ve got two more posts on the subject coming soon – but the chewing gum art was too good to not get its own special mention.
+I found so many I wrote a whole post on the others that I found – but the chewing gum art was too good to not get its own special mention.

 If you like this post, please share it on social media – I’m always very excited when someone does!